Helping You to Heal Yourself

 Mobility.
 Relaxation.
 Balance.

 Our bodies are whole organisms--every part of our body responds to, and is balanced by, the other parts.
-Tensegrity Medicine is a gentle and effective way to reduce pain and increase mobility by allowing release in restricted areas.
+Tensegrity Medicine is the overarching philosophy that guides my approach to treatment--a gentle and effective way to reduce pain and increase mobility by allowing release in restricted areas.
+I try to find the ways that each person's unique system will respond, allowing an easy rebalancing of the dynamic forces the are in our bodies.

 Tensegrity Medicine, developed by Kelly Clancy, is a combined-modal approach to restore 3-dimensional balance to the human system for increasing freedom of comfortable mobility.
 We work neurally, muscularly, and fascially, with an overarching emphasis of connectivity of tissue throughout the body.